socallinuxexpo/scale-dns/README.md

 the same zone file.
 This requires some additional handling with a hosted service that does not allow direct manipulation of it's configuration files.

+Therefore, to prevent the independent zones from drifting out of sync, these zones are to be considered authoritative:

+* `socallinuxexpo.org`
+* `linuxfests.org`

-Therefore, to prevent the independent zones from drifting out of sync, the `socallinuxexpo.org` zone is to be considered authoritative.
-Any record changes (create/update/replace/delete) should be made in that zone first then replicated to the others.
+Any record changes (create/update/replace/delete) should be made in "authoritative" zone first then replicated to the "shadow" zones.

 cli53